sena168/kaios/externals/prompt-list.md

 B UNFINISHED PROMPT:

-1. connect database to supabase for database, as usual check external-notes for credentials
-2. automate development script in package.json so that 'npm run dev' automatically kill port 5555 and rerun the app there, install killport to make it easier
+1. automate development script in package.json so that 'npm run dev' automatically kill port 5555 and rerun the app there, install killport to make it easier

 C FINISHED PROMPT: